Non-stationarity in correlation matrices for wind turbine SCADA-data and implications for failure detection: Conclusion

-Using a matrix distance measure and clustering algorithm formerly applied to other complex systems we were able to identify different operational states in $30\si{min}$-correlation matrices of high frequency wind turbine data without prior knowledge of the control system.
-This demonstrates the non-stationarity of the correlation matrix of wind turbines.
-While the states quite often exhibit stability over a certain time period, the real dependency was identified to lie with wind speed.
-Furthermore, it was possible to model the boundary wind speeds between the different states - again without knowledge about the actual parameters used in the control system.
-This allowed us to recreate the cluster allocation solely based on the $30\si{min}$ average wind speeds.
-Being developed on one turbine, the method transferred easily onto multiple turbines.
-Results were even improved by an increased amount of data. \\ Our method enables the definition of multiple operational states for wind turbines, whereby an optimization for failure analysis and prediction could be undertaken.
-New or live data could be compared to the respective operational states based on wind speed after modelling the boundary wind speeds with historical data.
-While all techniques used for failure analysis might benefit from a more confined parameter space when using multiple normal states compared to just one normal behaviour, those techniques relying on the correlation matrix - such as principal component analysis or Mahalanobis distance - are likely to benefit most.
-Charmingly, the proposed ansatz does not require changes in established techniques, it just requires their application to multiple subgroups and is therefore easily implemented. \\ We aim to quantify the possible improvement in future studies using SCADA-data with labelled failure events.
-This will also allow training of the model based on all intervals without failures instead of a continuous time span thereby increasing the amount of available data per turbine.
-Furthermore, it will then be possible to study long-term non-stationarity indicated by ref. \cite{Jin2021} where failure prediction works better if the training period of the model is a moving window.
-These are all interesting aspects to study in future works.\\ Alongside this, we will analyse the non-stationarity for other wind turbine types and different observables. \\ Our study so far has made it quite clear that the assumption of stationarity in the correlation structure of wind turbine SCADA-data is questionable and non-stationarity effects have to be considered when developing failure analysis and prediction methods.
+Using a matrix distance measure and clustering algorithm formerly applied to other complex systems we were able to identify different operational states in 30 min correlation matrices of high frequency wind turbine data without prior knowledge of the control system.
+This demonstrates the non-stationarity of the correlation matrix for wind turbines and its automated detectability.
+While the states quite often exhibit stability over a certain time period, the real dependency lies with wind speed.
+This is expected for wind turbine control regimes.
+In the analysis with additional variables, the standard deviation of wind speed during a 30 min epoch was also shown to have an influence.
+Furthermore, it was possible to model the boundary wind speeds between the different states for the main analysis of five observables - again without knowledge about the actual parameters used in the control system.
+This allowed us to recreate the cluster allocation solely based on the 30 min average wind speeds.
+Being developed on one turbine, the method is transferred easily to multiple turbines.
+Results were improved by this increased amount of data.
+Our study shows clearly that the control system causes detectable non-stationarity in the correlation structure of high frequency wind turbine SCADA data.
+The automatic separation of states is important to account for this non-stationarity when analysing such data, for example to monitor a turbine during operation.